uvrey/ScratchTuring/README.md

 # ScratchTuring

-## Abstract
-Bayesian probability underpins the form and function of many machine learning and artificial intelligence (ML/AI) systems.
-However, mathematical concepts around Bayesian reasoning are almost entirely omitted from school curricula globally.
-New pedagogies are required to facilitate student engagement with these ideas at an earlier age and be inclusive of global contexts.
-Contributing to this agenda, we present ScratchTuring: a browser- based tool to teach, learn and experiment with Bayesian reasoning that bridges the visual facilities of Scratch with Turing, a Julia- based framework for probabilistic programming.

-To better understand the application of tools-based future pedagogies in South Africa, we draw on the perspectives of South African educators, curriculum designers, NGO leaders and EdTech entrepreneurs to design ScratchTuring.
-Through two in-class evaluations of this tool in Cambridge and Cape Town, we highlight the interdisciplinary value of digital tools to introduce Bayesian ideas and ML/AI systems knowledge across diverse learning contexts.

 ## Setup
 This extension equips a Scratch environment with Probabilistic Programming capabilities.
 It relies on the separate `ScratchTuringAPI`, which must be started before this code is run.